dbina/PBS_2022/README.md

 kinetics are saved as text files

-6. kinetics can be combined with the spectra (step 3) to simulate transient spectroscopy (fluorescence) data, that can then be processed to yield DAS.
-Alternatively, DAS can be computed directly from rate constant matrix.
+6. kinetics can be combined with the spectra (step 3) to simulate transient spectroscopy (fluorescence) data, that can then be processed to yield decay-associated spectra.
+Alternatively, DAS can be computed directly using rate constant matrix.
 However, fitting the simulated data like one would a normal dataset generates more experiment-like DAS directly.

-the scripts used for the workflow steps:
+B. the scripts
 1. pdb2xyz.m
 2. identify_hetresidues.m uses <dictionary_v0.txt> to assign classes to pigments
 pdb_2_seq.m is provided as a tool to convert pdb file to fasta file of protein sequence, so that only pdb is needed as input for the